-Venice has similar trends to that of Italy, but there are also major different due to the unique geography of the city.
-In 2002 the population of the commune of Venice was 270,963, and in 2007 the population was 268,934.
-On average, the net loss of Venetians to other cities in Italy is 4.2 people for every 1000 Venetians.
-In addition to that, around 5,500 people left the province of Venice between 2007 and 2008.
-(Istituto nazionale di statistica) People are simply leaving Venice in droves and with 25.7% of Venice’s population being over 65 years old and only 8.8% being under 14, Venice’s population is in a crisis.
-(Citta' di Venezia)But there are more quality of life indicators than population demographics.
-The first and possibly one of the more influential determinants of Venetian life is tourism.
-Each year over 12,000,000 tourists visit Venice and of those visitors 3,000,000 stay for one day or more, therefore it is important to look at the effects of the tourism industry on the city of Venice and its residents.
-(Venice in Peril - The British Committee for the Preservation of Venice) Moreover, Venetians must deal with an exceedingly high cost of living.
-Citta’ di Venezia did a study in August 2008 and found that parmigiano cheese was 20,20 €for 1000g in the Historical Center of Venice as opposed to 14,96€ on the main land.
-Finally, another important factor to be considered for quality of living in Venice is high cost of housing.
-According to Urban Audit Venice ranks in the top 20% of cities in the UA study for most expensive cost for an apartment, the average cost in 2004 was €2,272 per square meter.
-The three quality of life determinates discussed above are believed to be the most influential in Venice, other aspects will be more thoroughly investigated.
+Venice has similar trends to that of Italy, but there are also major differences due to the unique geography of the city.
+The most important factors that make up the unique life of Venice are tourism, cost of living, cost of housing, and transportation.
+Tourism plays an incredibly important role in the functioning of Venetian daily life and the Venetian economy.
+Each year over 12,000,000 tourists visit Venice and of those visitors 3,000,000 stay for one day or more.
+(Venice in Peril - The British Committee for the Preservation of Venice) This shows that a great deal of Venice’s population is in constant shift as tourists constantly arrive at and depart the city.
+In addition, Venetians must deal with an exceedingly high cost of living.
+Citta’ di Venezia did a study in August of 2008 and found that some staple foods such as parmagiano cheese cost almost twice as much as on the main land.
+Finally, the high cost of housing plays an important role in the quality of life in Venice.
+According to Urban Audit, Venice ranks in the top 20% of cities in a study for the highest costs for an apartment.
+The average cost for an apartment in Venice in 2004 was €2,272 per square meter.

 The government of Venice has initiated programs and taken measures to improve the quality of life of its citizens in an effort to keep so many of them from leaving.
 The increased number of tourists is driving the citizens out, but the service industry is by far the largest section in the cities income and job market.
-Past IQP’s and other organizations have already made numerous attempts to research the unique social dynamics of the city.
+Venice however, benefits from the stable Italian economy and is able to boast one of the lowest number of cars of any modern city.
+Past IQP’s and other organizations have already made numerous attempts to research the unique dynamics of the city.
+None of them try to establish a study of the life of Venice as a whole though.
 Unfortunately, the information that they have unearthed is scattered across various sources and is not available in all languages.
 The situation lacks a comprehensive collection of information for those trying to solve Venice’s problems to consult for guidance.
 If a central database, or at least report, was issued with a collection of all of the relevant information gathered so far, it would be easier for those working on the situation to try and provide solutions based on the information available.

+The goal of our project is to gather all information relevant to these standards of living together and to make that information available in English from a centralized source.
 Our research so far has been into different standards by which quality of life is measured around the globe.
 Currently we are looking into such models as the Mercer’s Quality of Living standard, the Urban Audit, and the United Nation’s Human Development Index.
-The goal of our project is to gather all information relevant to these standards of living together and to make the information available in English in a centralized source.
-Hopefully, gathering such a wide amount of important information on the city of Venice into a single place will provide politicians and social engineers of Venice a valuable resource in determining ways to improve and expand the city.
+Hopefully, gathering such a wide amount of important information on the city of Venice into a single place will provide politicians and social engineers of Venice a valuable resource in determining ways to improve and expand the city as well as an use it as a basis to improve others.